1 - Achieve Federal ATO

 Summary

 Anchore Enterprise plays a crucial part in meeting Federal Authorization to Operate (ATO) requirements and Risk Management Framework (RMF).
 From implementation, assessment, to monitoring, Anchore Enterprise bakes in security compliance, vulnerability & malware scanning by constantly checking registries and running images to protect and enhance security posture.
 As industry continues to migrate to containerization and microservices, Anchore Enterprise supports multiple regulatory requirements using software bill of materials (SBOM) and policy as code to meet the demands through automated policy enforcement and continuous monitoring.
 SBOMs are vital to comply with Executive Order (EO) 14028 and understanding software inventory (NIST 800-53, 800-171, 800-218, and 800-190).
 As software delivery changes so should the ATO process by using code to ensure secure, quality, and reproducible results.
-Anchore allows organizations to shift left, start secure, bake in compliance, and standardize security across the container, filesystem, virtual machine (VM) and source code landscape.
+Anchore Enterprise allows organizations to shift left, start secure, bake in compliance, and standardize security across the container, filesystem, virtual machine (VM), and SBOM landscape.

 Security Controls